 The thing is, Grand Central Market overcomes all of these things.
 Why?
 The food.
-Sure, lots of worthy businesses have been pushed out in lieu of newer, shinier ones, but let's get real - those newer, shinier spots are awesome.
-From gourmet burgers to panang curry to falafel we’ll drive across the city for, some of the best food in all of Los Angeles is happening at GCM right now, and it’s time for you to (re)experience it.
+Sure, lots of worthy businesses have been pushed out in lieu of newer, shinier ones, but many of those newer, shinier spots are awesome.
+From gourmet burgers to Filipino rice bowls and falafel you’ll want to tell your friends about, some of the best food in all of Los Angeles is happening at GCM right now, and it’s time for you to (re)experience it.
 So take a breath, come hungry, and consult our guide to make the very most out of your day at Grand Central Market.

 There’s falafel and then there’s Madcapra.
-Your Israeli aunt might faint at what’s going on in this corner of the market, but this is falafel taken to incredible new heights.
+Your Israeli aunt might faint when she sees what’s going on in this corner of the market, because this is falafel taken to incredibly new heights.
 Like Andre the Giant heights.
 Order a green falafel and watch as they hand roll and grill flatbread to order before topping it with cauliflower, pickled fennel, labneh and crisp, never greasy, balls of chickpea goodness.
 Pair it with a sumac-beet soda which, yes, sounds really weird, but trust us on this one, it’s the best soda you’ll ever have.

-Have you heard?
-LA has the best Thai food in America.
-And while Thai Town and its surrounding areas seemingly have no end to top-notch cuisine, don’t look now because the best panang curry in the city actually resides at GCM.
+LA has some of the best Thai food in America.
+And while there’s seemingly no end to excellent meals in Thai Town and its surrounding areas, the best panang curry in the city actually resides at GCM.
 Sticky Rice (and their more noodle-based concept Sticky Rice II) has immensely solid Thai street food across the board.
 But if you don’t go all-in on that sweet and savory panang, you’re simply doing it wrong.
 We drive long distances to get this dish, and so will you after trying it.

-There are a few taco places to choose from at GCM, but we always head straight for Tacos Tumbras a Tomas.
-There’s a line for a reason - carnitas.
-There’s a wide range of meat choices, including birria (that would be goat) and carne asada, but if you go past the carnitas you’ve made a mistake.
-You’ll only need a single order - just ask for more tortillas and you’ll have enough protein for at least three tacos.
-Top with green salsa and with a Mexican coke to sip and you’re doing Grand Central Market right.
+There are a few taco places at Grand Central Market, but we always head straight for Tacos Tumbras a Tomas.
+There’s a line for a reason, and it’s the carnitas.
+There’s a wide range of meat choices, including birria (goat) and carne asada, but if you don’t opt for the carnitas you’ve made a mistake.
+You’ll only need a single order - just ask for more tortillas to go with your one taco and you’ll have enough protein for at least three.
+If you top them with green salsa and order a Mexican Coke, you’re doing Grand Central Market right.

 Langer’s, Canter’s, Greenblatt’s, Brent’s.
 While the old pastrami strongholds of LA were duking it out for best in town (spoiler, it’s Langer’s), Wexler’s quietly threw its hat into the ring and changed everything.
 Make no doubt about it, this is some of the best pastrami in Los Angeles.
-Our move is the MacArthur Park (an ode to Langer’s, of course) with coleslaw, swiss cheese, and russian dressing piled on top.
+We go for the MacArthur Park (an ode to Langer’s, of course) with coleslaw, swiss cheese, and Russian dressing piled on top.
 But for as close to perfection as it is, the bagel and lox might be even better.

 This Bay Area transplant is doing the sustainable meat thing and doing it well.
-As with a number of vendors in the market, Belcampo combines retail and restaurant in one.
-Next to a butcher case full of cuts common (New York steaks) and less so (beef heart and tongue), there’s a small counter where you can order takeout inspired classics like their Belcampo Cheeseburger.
-The Fast Burger is the Belcampo take on a Shake Shack/In N Out-style burger, and does a good job of showing those titans who’s boss.
-In both burgers, the patties is perfectly seasoned and crisp in the right places.
-We’re not mad at the do-gooder feeling that comes with eating grass-fed, well cared for meat, either.
+As with a number of vendors in Grand Central Market, Belcampo combines retail and restaurant in one.
+Next to a butcher case full of cuts that are common (New York steaks) and others that are less so (beef heart and tongue), there’s a small counter where you should order a burger.
+The Fast Burger is the Belcampo take on Shake Shack/In-N-Out-style.
+It comes with perfectly seasoned and crispy patties, and does a good job of showing those big deal burgers who’s boss.

 You’ve probably seen McConnell’s tubs in a grocery store, which means you definitely put them in your shopping cart, therefore you know why the line here is always so long.
-You could go for a scoop (Boysenberry Rosé Milk Jam anyone?), but why settle at just that - there’s sundaes, floats, and build-your-own ice cream sandwiches on offer here.
+You could go for a scoop (Boysenberry Rosé Milk Jam, anyone?), but why settle at just that - there’s sundaes, floats, and build-your-own ice cream sandwiches available here.
 It’s certainly the best way to finish up before you roll yourself out the door and onto the 10.

 To say the LA ramen scene has hit saturation point is an understatement.
 And yet, there’s always room for one more, right?
 Right.
-And Ramen Hood is just the spot.
 In no world should vegan ramen be as good as regular ramen, but in Ramen Hood’s case, it’s better.
 The sunflower seed broth is rich, flavorful and fantastic.
-The noodles are as a thick as you’ll find in LA, warding off any concern a bowl vegan ramen will leave you hungry.
+The noodles are the thickest we’ve come across in LA, warding off any concern a bowl of vegan ramen will leave you hungry.
 And that egg you see floating on top?
 It’s made from soy milk and wizardry.
 Get the spicy ramen to take it all to the next level.

-Dominating the Hill Street end of the market is G&B, a big coffee operation from the same people as Larchmont’s Go Get ’Em Tiger.
-It’s also a serious coffee operation, with drip coffee, cold brew, and espresso all made from carefully selected beans.
+Dominating the Hill Street end of the market is G&B, a big coffee operation from the same people as Go Get ’Em Tiger.
 Walk up to the bar to order a cappuccino (perhaps with their housemade macadamia almond milk), or take a seat at the counter for a waffle with your macchiato.

 Dairy-free people, this one’s not for you.
-DTLA Cheese celebrates everyone’s favorite milk product with salads and sandwiches, but our favorite thing to do is to head towards the cheese case and get talking to the insanely helpful staff.
-They’ll help you navigate through their wide selection and send you home with all the necessities to put together a cheese board that will make you feel like a real life grown up.
+DTLA Cheese celebrates everyone’s favorite milk product with salads and sandwiches, but our favorite thing to do is chat with the insanely helpful staff.
+They’ll help you navigate their wide selection, hopefully give you more free samples than you needed to make a decision, and send you home with all the necessities to put together a cheese board that will make you feel very adult.

-Attention: You can now drink alcohol at GCM.
-And while Golden Road lost a bit of it’s allure with its recent acquisition from Budweiser, it still very much has local appeal.
-Their 20-tap tasting counter is the perfect spot to take a breath in between food binges and down a glass or two of Wolf Among Weeds.
-Don’t be afraid to order a pierogi though.
+As of 2014, you can now drink alcohol at GCM.
+And while Golden Road lost a bit of its allure with its recent acquisition from Budweiser, it still has local appeal.
+Their 20-tap tasting counter is the perfect spot to take a breath in between food binges to down a glass or two of Wolf Among Weeds.
+They also have pierogies, and you shouldn’t be afraid to order one.